KNowledgeOnWebScale/solid-linked-data-workshops-hands-on-exercises/css-tutorial.md

 [Web Access Control (WAC)](https://solid.github.io/web-access-control-spec/) to restrict access to resources.

-First we will set up the server after which we will cover the basics of this authentication scheme.
+First we set up the server after which we cover the basics of this authentication scheme.

 ### Setup
 With the newly configured server, if you browse to http://localhost:3000/ you will now see a setup screen.
 This setup allows you already set some initial permissions on the server.

-For this tutorial we will choose the `Sign up for an account` option.
+For this tutorial we take the `Sign up for an account` option.
-Choose the options to create a new WebID in the root, more on what this means later.
+Choose the options to create a new WebID in the root.
 Make sure you don't forget the email/password combination that you choose.
 The response page will show some extra information about the setup result.